Omeprazole

 When omeprazole is stopped, a common side effect is rebound acid secretion, where the acid secretion in your stomach increases significantly.
 This should return to normal within 2 weeks.
 Because the symptoms of rebound acid secretion are the same as for reflux (eg, indigestion, discomfort and pain in your upper stomach and chest, feeling sick and an acid taste in your mouth), it can form an ongoing loop where stopping omeprazole treatment creates the need to start it again.

-Rather than restarting omeprazole, your doctor may advise you to use antacids such as Acidex, Mylanta or Gaviscon.
-These can be effective for treating rebound acid secretion so talk to your doctor or pharmacist if you experience it.
+Rather than restarting omeprazole, your healthcare provider may advise you to use antacids such as Acidex, Mylanta or Gaviscon.
+These can be effective for treating rebound acid secretion so talk to your healthcare provider if you experience it.

 Other side effects